JoaquinGianan/temp_cap_ec2/src/README.md

 Capstone_MLE9
 ==============================

+## this is now on the container branch.

 Renato, this is a summary of what is currently in my src folder and the model.py and main.py files. currently everything is working (with more or less intervention) through fastapi and uvicorn.